-J3.
-Provider and Pharmacy Directory
+J3.Provider and Pharmacy Directory

 The Provider and Pharmacy Directory lists the providers and pharmacies in the Aetna Better Health of Ohio network.
 While you are a member of our plan, you must use network providers and pharmacies to get covered services.
-There are some exceptions, including when you first join our plan (refer to page 33) and for certain services (refer to Chapter 3).
+There are some exceptions, including when you first join our plan (refer to page 35) and for certain services (refer to Chapter 3).

-You can ask for a printed Provider and Pharmacy Directory at any time by calling Member Services at 1-855-364-0974 (TTY: 711), 24 hours a day, 7 days a week.
+You can ask for a printed Provider and Pharmacy Directory (electronically or in hard copy form) at any time by calling Member Services at 1-855-364-0974 (TTY: 711), 24 hours a day, 7 days a week.
+Requests for hard copy Provider and Pharmacy Directories will be mailed to you within three business days.
 You can also refer to the Provider and Pharmacy Directory at AetnaBetterHealth.com/Ohio, or download it from this website.
 Both Member Services and the website can give you the most up-to-date information about changes in our network providers.